kawhyte/owbuilders-website/src/pages/index.md

   section_id: hero
   component: HeroBlock
   content: "### for Residential & Commercial Buildings![](/images/tumblr_mkn5cpROAA1rcncemo1_1280.jpg)"
+- type: portfolioblock
+  template: portfolioblock
+  title: Our Work
+  section_id: latest-projects
+  component: PortfolioBlock
+  subtitle: If you can dream it, We can make it happen.
+  layout_style: mosaic
+  num_projects_displayed: 7
+  view_all_text: View All
+  view_all_url: portfolio/index.html
 - type: servicesblock
   template: servicesblock
   title: What We Do